Miss Europe 2017: Background

 the Miss Europe Organization, a cash prize, a tiara with 678 diamonds mounted on in 130 grams of gold signed by Chopard and estimated worth 350,000 EUR, diamond jewelry set matching to the crownby Chopard, a one-year supply of make up products and tools from YSL, a shoe collection from Christian Louboutin, swimwear by La Perla, an evening gown by Elie Saab, a year's worth of skincare products from Guerlain, skincare and hair products from Kerastase and many other gifts.

 The new Miss Europe 2017 Diana Kubasova already has some previous experience in beauty contests.
 Diana was named SEXIEST WOMAN ALIVE 2013 by the most influential beauty pageant news portal Global Beauties.
 She was chosen among the 400 beauties who competed in the five Grand Slam pageants (Miss Universe, Miss World, Miss Supranational, Miss International and Miss Tourism Queen) in 2013.
 The FHM Latvia magazine has also placed her as one of the top five in their 100 Sexiest Women In The World list several years in the row.
 As a model she has worked with a big large number of international brands like Guess, Maison Margiela, Zadig & Voltaire, Jaeger Lecoultre, Adidas, Armine, Galvanni, etc.

 Kubasova speaks seven languages.
 She studied at the Stockholm School of Economics, where she received a BSc degree in Financial Economics and Business.
 Now she works as a model, appearing on the covers of magazines including FHM and Shape.

 Kubasova planned to go on her first trip as Miss Europe 2017.
 She was invited to be a special guest on the red carpet of the Cannes Film Festival.

 Both runners-up were invited to visit the Cannes Festival as well.
 However, Kubasova was to be accompanied only by first runner-up of Miss Europe 2017, Alena Senatorova, from Germany, and Miss Europe 2016, Diana Starkova, from France.

 Nina Gorinyuk from Ukraine, the second runner up of Miss Europe 2017, did not go to Cannes.
 Among her prizes were an English study programme in Malta.

-At the moment, the winners of the Miss Europe 2017 contest try on haute couture outfits from the famous fashion houses for the red carpet of the Cannes festival.
-Many designers are fighting for the opportunity to dress the most beautiful girls in Europe, as last year's winner of the contest Miss Europe 2016 26 year old Diana Starkova from France made a real sensation on the red carpet of Cannes last year when in she wore a dress from Elie Saab.
-After that, in Cannes, the girl was chosen as the face of the brand Dolce Gabbana.
-Then Diana Starkova was seen as Miss Europe 2016 on the red carpet of the Venice Film Festival, was shot for numerous advertising companies of famous brands and made many official trips.
+The winners of the Miss Europe 2017 contest put on haute couture outfits from the famous fashion houses for the red carpet of the Cannes festival.
+Many designers are competing to dress the most beautiful women in Europe, as the previous year's winner of the contest Miss Europe 2016, 26 year old Diana Starkova from France walked on the red carpet of Cannes while wearing a dress from Elie Saab.
+After that, she was chosen as the face of the brand Dolce Gabbana.
+Then Diana Starkova was seen as Miss Europe 2016 on the red carpet of the Venice Film Festival.